Ottawa protest faces rising resident anger, uncertain finances in its 2nd week | CBC News

 The number of protesters in the downtown Ottawa area has fluctuated during the past week, from thousands in the city last weekend to about 250 by Tuesday, police said.
 But Ottawa police announced they expect potentially thousands more protesters to arrive this weekend.

+Local officials and residents have spoken out about instances of harassment and intimidation by protesters, while some demonstrators have also displayed symbols of hate, including the Confederate flag and swastikas.
+Protesters have also put up a plywood building and tents in the area.

+On Saturday, two protesters rode horses through the streets, one carrying a flag supporting former U.S. president Donald Trump.

-Organizers are urging protesters to remain peaceful and have sought to maintain a festive and positive mood.
+Organizers have sought to keep the protest peaceful and to maintain a festive and positive mood among protesters themselves.
 The organizers have said they will stay in Ottawa until the federal government lifts all pandemic restrictions — even though most public health restrictions were introduced by the provinces.

 Potential challenges to continued protest